North Atlantic Right Whales (Eubalaena glacialis)

 - Luckily, as of April 5, 2022, 15 new NARW calves have been spotted and at one point in later winter/early spring our colleagues at the Center for Coastal Studies counted 171 North Atlantic rioght whales in Cape Cod Bay

 In 2020 the IUCN (International Union for the Conservation of Nature) lists the North Atlantic Right Whale as "CRITICALLY ENDANGERED."

 - Critically Endangered status is given when there is an extremely high probability of extinction in the near term.
 See https://www.fisheries.noaa.gov/feature-story/international-union-conservation-nature-updates-classification-north-atlantic-right

-The endangered North Atlantic Right Whales (Eubalaena glacialis) were named so because they were the "right whale" to hunt.
+The critically endangered North Atlantic Right Whale (Eubalaena glacialis) was named so because they were the "right whale" to hunt.
 They were the right whale to hunt for a variety of reasons, including slow swimming speed (4 knots maximum) ; floating after death; significant amounts of very long and flexible baleen; and significant amounts of blubber that could be rendered down into oil.
 Right whales were "protected" from legal hunting in 1935.